 Oh hello!
 I’m a journalist based in beautiful Victoria, British Columbia.
 When I’m not handcuffed to my laptop, I love to curl up with a cup of tea and a good book, surf the waves of Vancouver Island and roam this fine planet of ours.

 I grew up in Valleyview, Alberta, a town of 1,800 people north of the 55th parallel in Canada.
 As far as I could tell, there was no valley and no view, but that’s beside the point.
 I spent a lot of time dreaming of how someday I was going to change the world.

 After high school, I moved 650 kilometres south to Calgary, where I studied journalism.
 I spent the next eight years working as a reporter and editor on newspapers and magazines in Canada and the U.K.

 In 2007, I created a column and website called The Green Guide for the Calgary Herald.
 Providing practical environmental advice, The Green Guide was a labour of love I put together in between laying out and editing newspaper pages.
-Much to my dismay, my pet project ended up winning international recognition from the Online Journalism Review, the International Newspaper Marketing Association, the Canadian Newspaper Association and the Emerald Foundation.
+To my delight, my pet project ended up winning international recognition from the Online Journalism Review, the International Newspaper Marketing Association, the Canadian Newspaper Association and the Emerald Foundation.